 1. Keeps Bones Strong and Healthy

-Brussels sprouts are full of vitamin K, which is responsible for good bone health.
-One cup of Brussels sprouts has over 270 percent of your daily vitamin K requirement.
+They are full of vitamin K, which is responsible for good bone health.
+One cup of the sprouts has over 270 percent of your daily vitamin K requirement.
 Studies have found vitamin K to be helpful in increasing bone density and reducing fractures in osteoporosis patients.

 2. Helps Fight Cancer

 The research for how Brussels sprouts helps fight cancer is vast.
 Here are a few highlights.